Flexible working: the law and best practice

 Flexible working: employee protection against dismissal and discrimination

-You must not treat an employee detrimentally or dismiss them for a reason relating to their flexible working request.
+You must not subject an employee to a detriment or dismiss them for a reason relating to their flexible working request.
 In addition, you should note that rejecting a flexible working request could give rise to a discrimination claim.

 Protection against detriment/dismissal for requesting flexible working